team-raphael/dad-overflow/README.md

  * Read and search posts from other dads
  * Create posts to ask or answer questions
  * Comment on existing posts
- * Like your favorite posts
+ * Like your favorite comments
  * Make To-do lists to complete tasks
  * Pick a unique user icon